> cs 342: intro to HCI_

 Through this course, we will learn to ask and answer these questions for ourselves.
 In part, we’ll focus on developing our critical thinking and problem solving skills.
 We’ll practice by working on structured team projects, with mentor critique.
 And we’ll emphasize learning the effective structures you need to design HCI systems.
 We’ll also focus on softening our critical lens to achieve a deeper understanding of how to solve human problems.
 We’ll practice expanding our capacities for skills like humility, empathy, curiosity – mindsets that are necessary for a successful designer.
 Finally, we’ll focus on effective ways of working – methods like agile sprints, rapid prototyping and user testing.
 In learning to “do”, we will challenge ourselves to face and embrace our fears, imperfections, and failures that may otherwise hold us back from taking the next step forward.
 Together, we will practice how to approach difficult problems skillfully.

-> Part 1: Needfinding and Analysis on Your Own_
+> Sprint 1: Needfinding and Analysis on Your Own_

 our mindset: empathy